Mong Kok culture

-Image of the MK (Mong Kok) people
+Image of the MK people

 Appearance

 The origin of their dressing style is believed to be the movie series Young and Dangerous produced in the 1990s, which describes the lives of Hong Kong gangsters and their triad activities.
 However, some other people believe that it is because this group of people purchase their hip hop clothing in Mong Kok only.

 The characteristics include their hairstyles, which are preferably dyed into brighter colours such as gold and silver.
 Another tendency is to have longer bangs that cover their foreheads or even their eyes.
 Typical Mong Kok culture attire includes: sleeveless shirts, black garments, bell-bottom trousers, and a number of accessories such as chains around trousers, earrings, and necklaces.
 Advocates and followers of this particular culture also tend to sport tattoos.
 These tattoos are often situated on their upper arms, which remain visible to those around them because of the prevalence of sleeveless shirts amongst the culture.